-As Table 11B shows, 61% of boys and 54% of girls aged 8-15 thought that they were about the right weight.
-11% of boys and 15% of girls thought they were too heavy, while 8% of boys and 4% of girls thought they were too light.
-A substantial proportion of children were not sure whether they were about the right weight (19% of boys and 26% of girls).
-There was a difference between boys and girls in different age groups who thought they were about the right weight.
-Boys and girls aged 8-10 were more likely to think that they were about the right weight (66% and 60% respectively) compared with those in the older age group (59% and 51% respectively).
+More than half of boys and girls aged 8-15 thought that they were about the right weight (58% and 52% respectively).
+11% of boys and 15% of girls thought they were too heavy, while 10% of boys and 4% of girls thought they were too light.
+A substantial proportion of children were not sure whether they were about the right weight (21% of boys and 28% of girls).
+Figure 11E shows the results among younger and older children.
+While the pattern was broadly similar across the age groups, a higher proportion of those aged 11-15 than 8-10 thought that they were too heavy.